 Original Publication Date: May 15, 2017

-If you think about the words “Facebook ad strategies” combined with the word “jungle,” what’s the first thing that comes to mind?
+If we said to think about the words “Facebook ad strategies” and the word “jungle,” what’s the first thing that comes to mind?

 Maybe you imagined your ad sets getting tangled up like wild vines, eating away all your ad budgets and ROI.